rezarezaiec/Form-register/README.md

 # Preview
 ![Project preview](./preview.png "Project Preview")

-# Project Title
+# Form Registration Project
-A brief description of your project goes here.
+This project is designed to create and manage a user registration form.

 ## Technologies Used
 This project is built with: